bacalhau-project/examples/fleet-management/README.md

 ## Installation

 [Poetry](https://python-poetry.org/) is required to install this application.
-After following [the installation instructions](https://python-poetry.org/docs/#installation), you can run the following in the current directory to install DDW.
+After following [the installation instructions](https://python-poetry.org/docs/#installation), you can run the following in the current directory to install query-cluster.

 ```
 poetry install